 If you start the vaccination course on or after your 15th birthday, you need three doses to be fully protected.
 This is because the antibody response is weaker in older girls and boys.

-If you're over 18 and believe the HPV vaccine could be helpful, you can discuss this with your GP.
+If you have not received the vaccine and believe the HPV vaccine could be helpful, you can discuss this with your GP.
 They may prescribe the vaccine for you.